bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 Some calls contain both traffic patterns.
-From a Squared Set, All 4 Couples Square Chain Thru would be danced as a pass your corner right shoulder, Right Pull By, pass the next left shoulder, step to Left-Hand Wave with the next, all arm turn 1/2 by the left, center 4 star 1/2 by the right, all left turn thru and pass the next left shoulders.
+From a Squared Set, All 4 Couples Square Chain Thru would be danced as a pass your corner right shoulder, Right Pull By, pass the next left shoulder, step to Left-Hand Wave with the next, all Arm Turn 1/2 by the left, center 4 Star 1/2 by the right, all Left Turn Thru and pass the next left shoulders.
 Ends in a Squared Set with everyone facing out.
 The dancers who started on the head spots are now on the side spots.